AlexeiSleptcov/doom2_hoe2.0/README.md

 # Doom II.
 Hell on Extending

 Large-scale expanding of the levels of the original series.
-Enjoy it.
+I hope you enjoy it.

 The original doom2.wad is required.